Niutaq/Portfolio/README.md

-# React App
+# My Portfolio

-This is a README file for a React app.
-It provides information about the project, how to set it up, and any other relevant details.
+Welcome to the README of my React application!
+This is not just any app - it's an interactive portfolio showcasing my projects, skills, and passions.
+Here you will find all the necessary information to set up the project, as well as details to help you get to know me and my work better.